wimpomp/parfor/README.md

 # Extra's
 ## `pmap`
-The function parfor decorates, it's used similarly to `map`.
+The function parfor decorates, it's used similarly to `map`, it returns a list with the results.

+## `gmap`
+Same as pmap, but returns a generator.
+Useful to use the result as soon as it's generated.

 ## `Chunks`
 Split a long iterator in bite-sized chunks to parallelize